 Addiction is a vast and complex condition.
 Becoming dependant on addictive drugs causes people to lose their sex drive and rely only on drugs for a dopamine release.
 Using harmful amounts of psychoactive chemicals causes the brain to release a powerful and overwhelming rush of pleasurable neurotransmitters that are responsible for the positive effects of intoxication.

 After extended, high-dose drug use, chemical changes in the brain’s pleasure and reward centers cause people to lose interest in the activities that make life worth living.
-If using drugs causes you to abandon the things that make life worth living, you can get them back.
+If using drugs causes you to abandon the things that make life worth living, you can get them back through drug addiction treatment.
 It will take work, but it’s definitely worth the effort.

 Addiction Changes Brain Chemistry

 People who become addicted to drugs like fentanyl, meth, heroin report a better-than-sex euphoria that keeps them trapped in an endless cycle of relapse.
 These changes inhibit the release of neurotransmitters when the drug is not present.
 This means that the people and events that would usually bring your joy and satisfaction start to lose their luster and importance.
 In addition to the loss of sex drive, behavioral indicators of addiction include:

 - Losing interest in activities